Get alerts of updates about «Organised sporting and leisure activities»

 Skip to content on this page

-The basic infection control advice about staying home when you are ill, reduced contact between people and good hand hygiene and cough etiquette also apply to the activities discussed in this article.
+The basic infection control advice about staying home when you are ill, reducing contact between people and good hand hygiene and cough etiquette also apply to the activities discussed in this article.
+See

-In addition, the following advice applies to the implementation of organised leisure activities:
+In addition, the following advice applies for organised leisure activities.

 The association / club / business should:

 - Provide information to participants, parents and instructors / volunteers that sick people, even those with mild symptoms, and people who are in quarantine or in isolation cannot participate.